The Three Gorges Dam was hailed as one of the greatest engineering feats of the 20th Century.

 Environmentalists had been warning that the Three Gorges Dam project that was ill-suited for the Yangtze River basin for years before the project started.

 In 2011 China admitted the Dam had caused widespread social and ecological damage.

-Recent reports claim that the Dam itself is threatened as it struggles to cope with this year’s especially heavy seasonal rainfall that is getting more unpredictable with global warming.
+Recent reports claim that the Dam itself is threatened as it struggles to cope with especially heavy seasonal rainfall that is getting more unpredictable with global warming.

-The Communist Party recently admitted (July 2020) now the Dam itself has started moving. – ends
+The Communist Party admitted in July 2020 that the Dam itself has started moving. – ends